nordixyz/nordixyz/README.md

 I'm a high performance programmer, programmer sweat, sweat baby, ki ki rrah, sweat sweat.

 ## What i do?
 I post my codes, it's either serious or not (mostly the 2nd one).
+And most of my codes are usually for training, exercising and learning only.

 ## Devices :
 - **Samsung Galaxy A33 5G**